Eddieo743/Machine-Learning-Projects/naive_bayes/README.md

 ## Introduction
 This project implements a Naive Bayes classification model to predict whether a mushroom is edible or poisonous based on its physical characteristics.
 The goal is to demonstrate a complete supervised machine learning workflow using R.

-The mushroom dataset is well-suited for Naive Bayes because it consists entirely of categorical features, making probabilistic classification both efficient and interpretable.
+The mushroom dataset is well-suited for Naive Bayes because it consists entirely of categorical features, making probabilistic classification optimal.

 ## Dataset
 The dataset (`mushrooms.csv`) contains observations of mushrooms described by categorical attributes such as:
-- Cap shape and color
+Cap shape and color
-- Odor
+Odor
-- Gill size and color
+Gill size and color
-- Stalk characteristics
+Stalk characteristics

-The target variable, `class`, indicates whether a mushroom is:
+The target variable, `class`, indicates whether a mushroom is: e — edible
-- `e` — edible
-- `p` — poisonous
+p — poisonous

 ## Objective
 The objectives of this project are to: